Women in Tuvalu: Prominent Tuvaluan women

+In 2024, Lilian Falealuga Tine served as Director for the Tuvalu Post Limited.
+She has also served as a Director for the Development Bank of Tuvalu.
+Previously she worked for the Department of Rural Development of Tuvalu and as First Secretary at the Tuvalu Embassy in Brussels, Belgium.
+She has also been the Interim Coordinator of Tuvalu National Council of Women, and Secretary General for the Tuvalu Red Cross Society.

+Dr. Nese Ituaso-Conway was the Permanent Secretary of the Ministry of Ministry of Public Works, Infrastructure, Environment, Labor, Meteorology and Disaster in 2020, and was the Permanent Secretary of the Office of the Prime Minister of Tuvalu in 2018.
+She was previously the Director of Public Health at Princess Margaret Hospital (Funafuti).

 Legislation

 The problem of violence against Tuvaluan women was highlighted during a week of events in recognition of International Women's Day in March 2013.
 The traditional cultural values prevent or discourage women from reporting assaults.
 Legislative changes are proposed to give the Tuvalu police increased powers and allowing the courts to pass tougher sentences for crimes of violence against women.

 Convention on the Elimination of all Forms of Discrimination against Women

 In July 2009 Tuvalu reported on compliance with the 1979 Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) to the UN CEDAW Committee.
 The report said that “Committee’s experts expressed concern over the sanctioning of local custom in the [Tuvalu] Constitution and legal system, noting, for example, that husbands were permitted to ‘discipline’ their wives [as well as children]”.
 As recent many Tuvaluan families have migrated to New Zealand these practices are in direct conflict with New Zealand’s laws and social environment.

 In July 2013 the Pacific Regional Rights Resource Team of the Secretariat of the Pacific Community published drafting options for legislative reform to assist Tuvalu to make changes to the laws and policies relating to violence against women in order to ensure the full protection of women from all forms of violence.

 The UN CEDAW Committee observations on the 2015 review of Tuvalu notes the introduction of new domestic violence legislation, more participation by women in local council meetings and the end of some discriminatory education practices.
 However the Committee highlighted that women in Tuvalu continue to have low levels of political participation and economic participation.
 Violence against women is also described as a concern because of the "cultural and the silence and also impunity and this also really stops women to report the cases."
 The Family Protection and Domestic Violence Act 2014 provides greater protection for women and girls from violence within domestic relationships and also provide for shelters of victims of domestic violence.